getify/You-Dont-Know-JS/up & going/ch1.md

 The easiest way to go about that in your program is to assign a value to a symbolic container, called a "variable" -- so called because the value in this container can *vary* over time as needed.

 In some programming languages, you declare a variable (container) to hold a specific *type* of value, such as `number` or `string`.
-This type of functionality is often called "static typing", and is typically cited as a benefit for program veracity by allowing the compiler/engine to verify that a variable only ever has one *type* representation of the value and doesn't accidentally get converted in a way that can produce unexpected outcomes.
+This type of functionality is often called "static typing", and is typically cited as a benefit for program correctness by allowing the compiler to verify that a variable only ever has one *type* representation of the value and doesn't accidentally get converted in a way that can produce unexpected outcomes.
 Another way of explaining this behavior is "type enforcement".

 Other languages don't emphasize *types* for variables, but rather for the values themselves.
 That behavior allows a variable to hold any *type* of value, and in fact for that *type* to change from operation to operation.
 This type of functionality is often called "dynamic typing" (aka "weak typing"), and is typically cited as a benefit for program flexibility by allowing a single container to represent a value no matter what *type* form that value may take at any given moment in the program's logic flow.
 Another way of explaining this behavior is "no type enforcement".